treussart/ProbeManager_Suricata/README.rst

 * Group rules into groups and assign this to probes.
 * Possibility to add into blacklist an IP, Domain or MD5.
 * Implements IP reputation.
+* Ability to have scripts called via rules and scripts Lua (output).

 Installation
 ============